mandiant/flare-wmi/python-cim/doc/tutorial-wmikatz.md

 ```

 unfortunately, the script was not able to recover `Win32_AuditCode`.
-perhaps this is the class definition contains a large amount of static property data that overflowed into multiple pages.
+perhaps this is the class definition contains a large amount of static property data that overflowed across multiple pages.
 its not currently possible to recover the mapping of unallocated physical pages to their past logical page number.

 instead, we must use manual techniques to recover the class definition.
 this strategy is also detailed in the [overwritten objects tutorial](./tutorial-overwritten.md).

+find the structures or regions that reference the class name:

 ```
  $ python find_bytes.py .
 "Win32_AuditCode"